azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 Connect-AzureAD -TenantId $TenantId
 ```

  **4.a.
-Create central multi tenant AAD application for scanning:**
+Create central multi-tenant AAD application for scanning:**
- The PowerShell command creates a multi tenant AAD application and new secret (with 6 months expiry).
-You should have permission to create new multi tenant AAD application in host tenant.
+ The PowerShell command creates a multi-tenant AAD application and new secret (with 6 months expiry).
+You should have permission to create new multi-tenant AAD application in host tenant.

 > **Note:** <br> _As a security best practice, please do not put secret in any local file or any other place exept Key Vault._